 Local Liaison Forums provide for regular dialogue between the project team and members of the local community during the course of any major transport project, ensuring interested parties are kept informed and can continue to have their say outside of formal consultation processes.

-LLFs are chaired by local
+LLFs are chaired by local councillors and are open to the public.

 More information and papers can be found on the Cambridge South East LLF page.